prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

    (a) particulars in accordance with Rule 13.1(a) to (d) and (g), (h);

-   (b) where the parties have agreed to bring the action before a local division or a regional division in accordance with Article  33(7) of the Agreement, an indication of the division which shall hear the action, accompanied by evidence of the defendant ’s agreement ;
+   (b) where the parties have agreed to bring the action before a local division or a regional division in accordance with Article  33(7) of the Agreement, an indication of the division which shall hear the action, accompanied by evidence of the defendant 's agreement ;

-   (c) where applicable, an indication that the action sh all be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant ’s agreement ;
+   (c) where applicable, an indication that the action sh all be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant 's agreement ;

    (d) an indication of the extent to which revocation of the patent is requested;

-   (e) one or more grounds for revocation, which shall as far  as possible be supported by arguments of law, and where appropriate an explanation of the claimant’s proposed claim construction;
+   (e) one or more grounds for revocation, which shall as far  as possible be supported by arguments of law, and where appropriate an explanation of the claimant's proposed claim construction;

    (f) an indication of the facts relied on ;